meliyahu/python-flashapp/README.md

 # python-flashapp
-A small python app demonstrating the Flash web framework
+A small python app demonstrating the Flask web framework